elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-2-3-build-availability-requirements-into-the-logical-design.md

 > **Design Criteria**
 >
 > 1. Usability
->     1. Performance &#8211; maybe measured by throughput, latency, transaction&#8230;etc
+>     1. Performance - maybe measured by throughput, latency, transaction...etc
->     2. Availability &#8211; defined as access to resources when needed
+>     2. Availability - defined as access to resources when needed
 >         *   Achieved using redundancy
 >         *   Defined in SLA
->     3. Scalability &#8211; support future growth while maintaining acceptable performance
+>     3. Scalability - support future growth while maintaining acceptable performance
 > 2. Manageability
 >     *   Easy to deploy
 >     *   Easy to administer and maintain
 >     *   Easy to update and upgrade
 >     *   Simplification is law
->     *   unnecessary complexities can lead to failture, rises in cost&#8230; etc
+>     *   unnecessary complexities can lead to failture, rises in cost... etc
 > 3. Security
 >     *   Minimizes risks
 >     *   is easy to secure
 >     *   good security design typically applies defense in depth
->     *   authentication, firewalls, DMZ, IPS, IDS, filters, VPN&#8230; etc
+>     *   authentication, firewalls, DMZ, IPS, IDS, filters, VPN... etc
->     *   biometrics, smart cards, tokens&#8230; etc
+>     *   biometrics, smart cards, tokens... etc
 > 4. Cost
->     *   The design needs to be &#8220;good enough&#8221; to meet business requirements
+>     *   The design needs to be "good enough" to meet business requirements
 >     *   The design needs to fit within the budget

 and from <a href="http://www.virten.net/2012/06/vdcd510-objective-2-3-build-availability-requirements-into-the-logical-design/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.virten.net/2012/06/vdcd510-objective-2-3-build-availability-requirements-into-the-logical-design/']);">this</a> blog: